regallll/motorstorm-modding-resources/General Resources/List of Tools.md

 ## Pacific Rift and Apocalypse only
 - [PSArcTool](https://github.com/periander/PSArcTool) - Extracts and repacks .psarc files on Windows.
-  - [PS3GameExtractor](https://www.pspx.ru/forum/showthread.php?t=108199) - If PSArcTool fails, try this.
+- [PS3GameExtractor](https://mega.nz/file/DeITERiA#WRp5Qrz4jiq32XF8nQR9HoYvI2JagHdx21-M1fodhzM) - If PSArcTool fails, try this.
 Windows only.
-    - [PS3GameExtractor](https://www.psx-place.com/resources/ps3-game-extractor.824/) - Older version reuploaded to PSX-Place, if you don't want to register for an account on PSPx Forum.
 - [Sony SDK's PSARC Tool](https://disk.yandex.ru/d/iK9rk8jXieqLdw?ncrnd=3684) can be used as a fallback. `psarc.exe -h` for help.
 Again, Windows only.

 ## Pacific Rift only
 - [RAD Video Tools](http://www.radgametools.com/bnkdown.htm) - Converts to and from the Bink Video .bik format.
 Windows only.